Lothilius/packagebuilder/README.md

   4.3 Save
   4.4 From API (Enable OAuth Settings) you will need Consume Key, Consumer Secret, Callback URL (heroku app url), API version

-#Heroku
-5) Create a Heroku account or you your own
-6) (Optional) Install Heroku CLI
-7) Using Shell navigate to project folder and run >
-    5.1 Login in Heroku: heroku login
-    5.2 to deploy>git push heroku master

 ###Errors
 If the deployment fails you will need to complete the following steps from your Heroku Account
 8) Config Vars:{ProjectName} >Settings> Config Vars> add the following Vars